 CLAS sponsors an annual Brazil Week with capoeira, soccer matches, music and poetry, a Festa Junina celebration, and a number of other events which are open to the public including lectures by visiting speakers, films and professional conferences.

 The CLAS Outreach program offers K-12 teacher professional development workshops to introduce Brazil and the Portuguese language in primary and secondary schools in Tennessee and across the country.
+Our series of summer teacher institutes from 2015-2018 explored Brazil and Brazilian Portuguese, culminating in the final (2018) summer institute bringing teachers to Brazil.
 We also conduct workshops for businesses with interests in Brazil.

 Vanderbilt Alumni Chapter in Brazil